 Google Analytics provides data about website visitors.
 If a website achieves one of the marketing goals, such as signing up for a newsletter, registering on a page, submitting an inquiry for an offer, booking a flight, purchasing an item or service, etc. then it’s also important to know which ads paid off the most for reaching its goals and what their features are.

-To summarize, UTM tags are very useful whether you are an advanced digital marketer and have a lot of different campaigns, or just a beginner.
-Start using them as a beginner, and they’ll give you a better sense for organization and optimization of every campaign you create in the future.
+To summarise, UTM tags are very useful whether you are an advanced digital marketer and have a lot of different campaigns, or just a beginner.
+Start using them as a beginner, and they’ll give you a better sense for organisation and optimisation of every campaign you create in the future.

 Ok, how do I create them?

-Before creating ads in the classic interface of Facebook Adverts manager or in the Power Editor, you have to create an UTM tag for each individual ad you create and use that link for your campaign.
+Before creating ads in the classic interface of Facebook Ads manager, you have to create an UTM tag for each individual ad you create and use that link for your campaign.
 UTM tags are created using the URL builder – a tool where you add your url parameters and where you need to define the following:

 Another important thing we should mention is – you can add parameters to the URL in your mobile-app ads.
 To do that, use Google Play URL builder.